 How to obtain FRM certification: The Global Association of Risk Professionals administers FRM certification.
 Anyone can register to complete the two required FRM exams.
 You must also have at least two years of full-time work experience to complete your certification.

-Certified Management Accountants (CMA)
+7. Certified Management Accountant (CMA)

 What they do: Certified management accountants specialize in corporate finance and management accounting.
 They can work in accounting roles or be employed as financial analysts.
-CMAs are generally focused on internal accounting processes and decision-making, while certified public accounts (CPAs) can offer financial consulting and tax preparation.
+CMAs are generally focused on internal accounting processes and decision-making, while certified public accountants (CPAs) can offer financial consulting and tax preparation.

 How to obtain CMA certification: The Institute of Management Accountants offers CMA certification.
 Candidates must complete two exams that span 12 core competencies, including cost management, corporate finance and professional ethics.
 You’ll also need to join the Institute of Management Accountants and meet work and education requirements to obtain certification.

-Financial Modeling and Value Analyst (FMVA)
+8. Financial Modeling and Valuation Analyst (FMVA)

 How to obtain FMVA certification: The Corporate Finance Institute offers FMVA certification.
 You’ll need to choose 17 courses from a list of 54 to complete, and the curriculum is entirely self-paced.
 The final step in certification is completing the FMVA exam.